jamiewessels/Capstone-3-Proposal/README.md

 ## 1. A-CHORD-ing to the Image:
 #### Goal:
-Create an image classifier that can identify chords (piano).
+Create an image classifier that can identify 3 chords on the piano.
 Images will be of a hand playing a chord on a piano.

-I am going to start with just 3 chords: C, F, G and no inversions (meaning base note is always the key - fingers always on the 1-3-5).
-A lot of songs can be played with just these 3 chords - that is why I chose them.
 Chords played on left and right hand with different fingerings.

+Stretch project: if I am successful with goal above, I'd like to be able to identify chords in real time.
+It would be interesting if each chord could trigger a different sound (such as the sound of the chord) or a lighting change.

 #### Background:
 While there are many chord identifiers based on audio input, I have not found many chord identifiers based on image.
 I think this could have an impact during this time of virtual learning and could also aid deaf people learn to play the piano.
 This would be a precursor to transcribing a song based on a video of someone playing.

-#### Example of an Image:
+#### Examples of the Images:
 <p align="left">
     <img src="data/C/20200905_134447.jpg" width='150'/>
 </p>